Hold-Up (1985 film)

 Hold-Up is a Franco-Canadian crime comedy from 1985, starring Jean-Paul Belmondo and directed by Alexandre Arcady.
 The screenplay by Arcady, Daniel Saint-Hamont and Francis Veber is based on the novel Quick Change by Jay Cronley.
 The novel was filmed again, as Quick Change (1990), with Bill Murray starring and co-directing.

 Plot

-Dressed as a clown, the clever rascal Grimm holds up the most secure bank of Montreal and takes 30 hostages.
-While confusing and ridiculing the police with his strange behavior, he calmly manages to rid the bank of a fortune.
-But then an unsatisfied companion arouses trouble...
+Dressed as a clown, Grimm holds up a bank in Montreal and takes 30 hostages.
+While confusing and ridiculing the police with his behavior, he manages to rid the bank of a fortune, but then a companion arouses trouble...